menglabs/bitqu.github.io/_pages/home.md

       We apply cloud-native technology to support crypto exchanges running 7 x 24.
       Our engineering team has rich experience in building a secure and highly available exchange with high-frequency support.
-    url: "/exchange/"
+    # url: "/exchange/"
-    btn_class: "btn--primary"
+    # btn_class: "btn--primary"
-    btn_label: "Learn more"
+    # btn_label: "Learn more"

   - image_path: /assets/images/custody.jpg
     alt: "Custody"
     title: "Digital Asset Custody Technology"
     excerpt: >
-      We have designed and created multiple digital asset custody systems for cryptocurrency exchanges, blockchain service providers, and brokers, capable of managing billions of US dollar worth of user-owned assets from millions of users in a secure manner with the support of real-time deposits, withdraws and account inquiries.
+      We have created multiple digital asset custody systems capable of managing billions of US dollar worth of user-owned assets from millions of users in a secure manner with the support of real-time deposits, withdraws and account inquiries.
-    url: "/custody/"
+    # url: "/custody/"
-    btn_class: "btn--primary"
+    # btn_class: "btn--primary"
-    btn_label: "Learn more"
+    # btn_label: "Learn more"

   - image_path: /assets/images/brokerage.jpg
     alt: "Brokerage"